 The City of Oak Ridge supplies potable water to the ORNL water distribution system and meets all regulatory requirements for drinking water.
 The water treatment plant, located on ORR north of the Y-12 Complex, is owned and operated by the City of Oak Ridge.
+The City of Oak Ridge is currently managing the construction of a new water treatment plant to replace the antiquated water treatment plant currently in service.

-In 2023, sampling results for ORNL's water system residual chlorine levels, bacterial constituents, and disinfectant by-products were all within acceptable limits.
-Sampling for lead and copper is not required until 2024.
+In 2024, sampling results for ORNL's water system residual chlorine levels, bacterial constituents, disinfectant by-products, and lead and copper were all within acceptable limits.